 - 1 tablespoon white wine vinegar

 - Pinch of salt

-- This is a raw egg mayonnaise recipe, and it is not advised for the very old, very young, pregnant or otherwise immunologically challenged.
+This is a raw egg mayonnaise recipe, and it is not advised for the old, young, pregnant, or otherwise immunologically challenged.
 Using organic eggs is said to reduce the risk of salmonella poisoning significantly.
 You can also use pasteurized eggs to reduce risk.

 For a variation of this traditional Dutch recipe, add garlic and extra virgin olive oil, and you'll get aioli.